 Themes: Activator®, Command®, Communication®, Competition®, Maximizer®, Self-Assurance®, Significance® and Woo®.

 Described as the powerhouse of motivation the Influencing Domain needs two distinct things.
 A solid message to convey and an audience to energise.

-Taking the ‘what’ and the reasons ‘why’ from the Strategic Thinkers, the Influencers deliver the compelling message.
+Taking the ‘What’ and the reasons ‘Why’ from the Strategic Thinkers, the Influencers deliver the compelling message.
 They want to bring everyone on board and get things moving.
 Without a clear vision or pathway, their message may sound hollow or they could set out in the wrong direction.

 Those in the Relationship Building Domain put people first.
 They value the people perspective and want to understand each person for who they are, then help them find their role in the team.
 They need time for social interactions and opportunities to help people grow.
 Emotions are important to them and they need the space for expression.
-They value each other and seek to do the right thing.
+They value each other and seek to do the common good.

 Give them the overall perspective so they can see how their work fits into the big picture.
 They want to involve the right people for the right roles and have the flexibility to customise a solution.
 They want to fully understand each person so they can smooth out the areas of friction and create a cohesive team.